andymcloid/dotbox-ui/CONTRIBUTING.md

 ### Pull Request Process
 1. Create a feature branch: `git checkout -b feature-amazing-component`
 2. Make your changes following these guidelines
+3. **CRITICAL: Complete ALL integration steps above** (index.js, index.css, JSON config, etc.)
-3. Test thoroughly:
+4. Test thoroughly:
    ```bash
    npm run build
    npm run docs
    ```
+5. Verify your component appears in documentation and works correctly
-4. Commit with clear, descriptive messages
+6. Commit with clear, descriptive messages
-5. Push to your fork
+7. Push to your fork
-6. Create a Pull Request with:
+8. Create a Pull Request with:
    - Clear description of changes
    - Screenshots/GIFs if visual changes
    - Testing instructions
+   - Confirmation that all integration steps were completed

 ### Commit Message Format
 ```